cloudfoundry-attic/cf-abacus/lib/utils/mongoclient/README.md

 This module adds support for the collections in MongoDB.
 If the URI is in the form ```mongodb://user:password@host:port/database/collection```, then the documents will be saved under the specified collection.

-If no collection is specified, then the default `documents` will be used.
+If no collection is specified, then the default collection `documents` will be used.

 ### Partitioning